-- Do the program's learning activities support the content being delivered?
-For example, are there applied learning projects that are aligned to program content and participants' skill development? - Are the course content, structure and delivery based on the evidence of what works? - Do experts in the field deliver the program content?
+- Are the course content, structure and delivery based on evidence of what works? - Do experts in the field deliver the program content?

-Is the structure and delivery of the program based on best practice including opportunities for practice, feedback and reflection?
+Q: Is the structure and delivery of the program based on best practice including opportunities for practice, feedback and reflection?

-Evidence suggests that effective leadership development programs are based on adult learning principals and provide opportunities to apply new skills and knowledge, collaborate, gain feedback and receive ongoing support.
+Evidence suggests that effective leadership development programs are based on adult learning principles and provide opportunities to apply new skills and knowledge, collaborate, gain feedback and receive ongoing support.
 These principles apply to all types of programs: short and intensive programs, as well as programs offered over an extended period of time.

-For longer programs, research suggests that a phased or spaced delivery approach helps participants to develop the skills they need in a cumulative manner.
-Also, longer-term programs can make effective use of blended learning that involves delivering content through a mix of learning experiences, which encourage feedback and reflection.
-The mix of learning experiences can include mentoring and coaching, learning from case studies, individual needs analysis and leadership diagnostic tools.
+For longer programs, research suggests that a phased or spaced delivery approach helps participants to develop the skills they need in a cumulative manner.56 Also, longer-term programs can make effective use of blended learning that involves delivering content through a mix of learning experiences, which encourage feedback and reflection.
+The mix of learning experiences can include mentoring and coaching, learning from case studies, individual needs analysis and leadership diagnostic tools.57